-Human ENA screen ELISA kit can be used for in-vitro quantitative screening of IgG auto-antibodies directed against extractable nuclear antigens (ENAs) in human serum and plasma samples.
+Human ENA screen ELISA kit can be used to screen in-vitro quantitative concentrations IgG auto-antibodies directed against extractable nuclear antigens (ENAs, ENA screen) in human serum and plasma samples.
 This assay has a minimum analytical sensitivity limit of diagn.
 92.7%.

 A mixture of purified antigens SS-A 60, SS-A 52, SS-B, Sm, RNP/Sm, Scl 70 and Jo-1 is coated on to microwells.

 Extractable nuclear antigens (ENA) are predominately associated to connective tissue disorders (CTD) and these are classified as either soluble cytoplasmic or nuclear antigens.
 Generally there greater than 100 different types that have been identified, however, there are 6 main groups which are frequently used in research laboratories in order to investigate Sjögren’s syndrome, systemic lupus erythematosus (SLE) and mixed connective disease (MCTD).
 These are anti-La and anti-Ro for Sjögren’s, anti-Scl70 and anti-Jo for Dermatomyositis, anti-Sm for SLE and anti-RNP for MCTD.